-Gordie Johnson finds where the rock is on John Ford’s Bullets for Dreamers
+Rich Hope says that Gordie Johnson found where the rock was on John Ford’s Bullets for Dreamers

 Vancouver’s rough ‘n’ tumble Twisters take the Long Hard Road

-ORIGINALLY PUBLISHED IN THE GEORGIA STRAIGHT, AUG.
+ORIGINALLY PUBLISHED ON AUG.
 29, 2002 By Steve Newton When the time comes to track down Brandon Isaak and get the scoop on his local blues band, the Twisters, the red-haired guitarist with the monster tone is not around.
-He’s up in the Yukon, where his parents own the only blues bar … Continue reading Vancouver’s rough ‘n’ tumble Twisters take the Long Hard Road
+He’s up in the Yukon, where his parents own the only blues bar in Whitehorse, the … Continue reading Vancouver’s rough ‘n’ tumble Twisters take the Long Hard Road

 Removal doesn’t need no stinkin’ vocalists, and no song titles either